aspose-total/Aspose.Total-Products/total/en/cpp/conversion/emlx-to-doc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMLX to DOC" h2="Transform EMLX to DOC within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMLX file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to DOC.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+As a C++ developer, you may need to add email conversion features inside your applications.
+This may include converting EMLX file format to HTML and then exporting HTML to DOC.

+<h2>How Aspose.Total Helps for EMLX to DOC Conversion</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that can help you with the conversion of EMLX to HTML and HTML to DOC.
+It includes Aspose.Email for C++ and Aspose.Words for C++.
+Aspose.Email for C++ is a powerful API that enables you to convert EMLX file format to HTML.
+After that, you can use Aspose.Words for C++ API to export HTML to DOC.
+Aspose.Total for C++ is a great package that can help you with the conversion of EMLX to DOC.
+It is a comprehensive package of APIs that can help you with the conversion of EMLX to HTML and HTML to DOC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}